IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_api_legal_problem.rst

 * identifier:  the uuid of the problem (required)

-Additional parameters supported by the JSONAPI are allowed See the :ref:`ilao-api-filters` for filter examples.
+Additional parameters supported by the JSONAPI are allowed.
+See the :ref:`ilao-api-filters` for filter examples.